Loretta Ford

-Loretta C. Ford (née Pfingstel; born December 28, 1920) is an American nurse and the co-founder of the first nurse practitioner program.
+Loretta Cecelia Ford (née Pfingstel; December 28, 1920 – January 22, 2025) was an American nurse and the co-founder of the first nurse practitioner program.
 Along with pediatrician Henry Silver, Ford started the pediatric nurse practitioner program at the University of Colorado in 1965.
-In 1972, Ford joined the University of Rochester as founding dean of the nursing school.
+In 1972, Ford joined the University of Rochester as founding dean of their nursing school.

 Early life

-Loretta Ford was born December 28, 1920, in New York City.
+Loretta Pfingstel was born in the Bronx, New York City on December 28, 1920.
+Raised in the Haskell section of Wanaque, New Jersey, she graduated with high honor from Butler High School in 1937.
 When she was young, she wanted to be a teacher, but her family's financial situation led her to choose a less costly educational path.
-When Ford graduated from high school at 16, she was too young to enter a postgraduate training program, so she worked at Middlesex General Hospital (now Robert Wood Johnson University Hospital) in New Brunswick, New Jersey as a nurses' aide.
+When Ford graduated from high school at 16, she was too young to enter a postgraduate training program, so she worked at Middlesex General Hospital (now Robert Wood Johnson University Hospital) in New Brunswick, New Jersey, as a nurses' aide.

 While working in the hospital, Ford lived and studied with nursing students, and she decided to pursue nursing as a career.
 After a year and a half as a nurses' aide, Ford entered the nursing program at Middlesex General and received her Diploma in Nursing in 1941.